What is a PAYG plan ?

 Why don’t the phone companies talk about PAYG plans ?

-PAYG plans are niche.
-They service very low usage customers perfectly.
-Very low usage customers are not the ideal target for phone companies.
+PAYG plans are more of a ‘niche’ offering.
+They service very low usage customers -that is, people who don’t use their phone a lot) perfectly.
+Very low usage customers are not the ideal target for phone companies, for obvious reasons which is why you don’t hear a lot about PAYG plans these days.

 Are PAYG plans 3G or 4G ?